khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > 1. Page 2, Line 29 the word "thorough" is not appropriate here.
 If the search had been thorough, an answer would have been found.
 Instead "extensive" may be more appropriate.

-Replaced.
+Correction accepted.

-2. Page 2-3, The dynamic clamp is not very commonly used.
+> 2. Page 2-3, The dynamic clamp is not very commonly used.
 It would be useful to provide more detail about how it differs from simple step injections of current and why this might matter.

 > 3. Page 3 line 18, "when tadpoles were exposed to" -> "in tadpoles that had been exposed to"

-Replaced.
+Correction accepted.

 > 4. The statistical tests applied throughout the paper are unclear and need more explanation.
 The number of degrees of freedom (e.g, 667) seems far too high, suggesting that multiple recordings from the same cell under different conditions are being treated as independent N. However recordings from the same cell under different temporal or amplitude conditions are far from independent measurements.
 It seems that a two-way or even three-way ANOVA might be the best approach for examining the variables of conditioning stimulus and response property.